 For more information please see Config Server.

 There might be times when you need to access the Adaptable Blotter programmatically at run-time.
-To help you, the AdaptableBlotter class contains an IBlotterApi member which includes a number of useful methods and events that you can use.
+To help you, the AdaptableBlotter class contains an IBlotterApi property which includes a number of useful methods and events that you can use.

 For more information please see Blotter API.

 By default all searching and filtering takes place on the client.
 However if you want to perform some (or all!) searches or filters on the server then AdaptableBlotter.JS facilitates this.

 See Server Searching for more details.

 AdaptableBlotter.JS streams a continuous flow of audit data into Audit Log so that everything that happens in the Blotter is fully audited and available for reporting or alerts.
 For more information on how to set up (and filter the stream to) Audit Log and how to run reports on this data, see Audit Log.